IoT in Agriculture: How Smart Farming Changes the Industry

 - Conclusions: IoT shapes the way farmers work

 The agriculture industry shares 4% of the global GDP since 2000, so it becomes the driving force for global economies.
 However, farming faces many challenges.
-Climate change, soil erosion, water scarcity have affected the pace of both massive agricultural enterprises and small organic farmers.
+Climate change, soil erosion, and water scarcity have affected the pace of both massive agricultural enterprises and small organic farmers.

 In the article, you’ll learn about how the Internet of Things shapes the future of agriculture by improving soils, decreasing water consumption, and making farming operations easier.
 As a custom software development company, Coreteka contributes to enabling IoT technologies in agriculture.
 Make sure to examine our use case below in the article.